-- A tube is placed through your mouth into the stomach to drain the stomach contents (gastric lavage)
+- A tube that is placed through your mouth into the stomach to drain the stomach contents (gastric lavage).

 Once your condition is stable, you will have a physical exam and a detailed exam of your abdomen.
 You will also be asked questions about your symptoms, including: